 a.
 Rate.

-- (1) The overtime rate is one and one-half times the employee's regular rate. - (2) The regular rate is defined as the employee's base rate of pay plus any applicable shift premium, special pay premium (e.g., prison rate), on-call, longevity, or other pay, except overtime premium.
+The overtime rate is 1.5 times the employee's regular rate.
+The regular rate is the employee's base pay rate plus any applicable shift premium, special pay premium (e.g., prison rate), on-call, longevity, or other pay, except overtime premium.